 - A. Most of the book is negative, with all but the last eight verses speaking of judgment.
-This gives it the highest judgment/blessing ratio of the prophetical books. - B. Amos was likely the only businessman to write Scripture, preaching blunt, pointed sermons and picturesque sign language that uses everyday objects.
+This gives it the highest judgment/blessing ratio of the prophetic books. - B. Amos was likely the only businessman to write Scripture, preaching blunt, pointed sermons and using picturesque sign language that incorporated everyday objects.